Jacalz/dump/README.md

 ### Compiling C++ Code
 All C++ Code is written to comply with the latest stable specification for C++, which at the moment is C++17.

-The below command can be used to compile the source files in to fast native binaries:
+The below command can be used to compile the simple source files in to fast native binaries:
 ```bash
 g++ -std=c++17 main.cpp -o output -O2 -march=native
 ```

+More complicated projects will be using meson build files.

 ### Compiling C Code
 All the C code inside this repository is written to comply with the latests C standard specification, which for now is C11.